 (Jim Deters should be listed as a TE under the Personnel Committee.)

-Presbytery approved that an Administrative Commission, consisting of Rev. Jim Deters, Rev. Chips Paulson, Ruling Elder Patti Lindelof and Ruling Elder Sue Hendrickson be formed for the purpose of exploring the future of the Ironwood and the Hurly/Saxon churches and that the administration be given original jurisdiction.
+Presbytery approved that an Administrative Commission, consisting of Rev. Jim Deters, Rev. Chips Paulson, Ruling Elder Patti Lindelof and Ruling Elder Sue Hendrickson be formed for the purpose of exploring the future of the Ironwood and the Hurly/Saxon churches and that the administration be given permission to take original jurisdiction and to close church(es) if they feel that is needed.
 Rev. Jim Deters will act as chairman.

 Rev. Rich Blood installed Mary Voss as Vice Moderator of the Presbytery of Northern Waters.